coleifer/peewee/docs/peewee/db_tools.rst

    migrations/0001_initial.py

 The generated file is a python script.
-The model being created is recorded here as a "stub" so that future changes to the application code do not affect the migration.
+The model being created is recorded here as a frozen copy so that future changes to the application code do not affect the migration.

 .. code-block:: python